ericstober/nodejs-crash-course-2024/README.md

 The fsDemo.js file demonstrates the fs module.
 Which can read and write to and from text files.
 The test.txt file is used along with the fsDemo.js file.

+---

+## pathDemo.js

+The pathDemo.js file demonstrates the path module.
+This module is used to work with file paths.